 Escudero was also a member of the Fletcher Henderson Orchestra, widely considered one of the most renowned African-American bands of the Harlem Renaissance.
-Henderson recruited Escudero when he heard him perform with Wilbur C. Sweatman’s band at the Howard Theater.
+Henderson recruited Escudero when he saw him perform with Wilbur C. Sweatman’s band at the Howard Theater.

 Eventually, Escudero left Henderson’s band to join the Detroit-based McKinney’s Cotton Pickers, led by Don Redman who, off and on, included jazz greats Benny Carter and Rex Stewart among others.
 Also, the band participated in all-star sessions with Jabbo Smith, Sidney de Paris, Coleman Hawkins, and Fats Waller among others.

 In another instance, Schuller described Escudero as a “stalwart of the tuba.”
 Also, according to Eugene Chadbourne (All Music Guide), Escudero was “a valuable rhythm section member in some of the most prominent of the larger classic jazz ensembles.”

 According to the late orchestra leader and trumpeter, Miguelito Miranda, who appeared at a Record Collector’s conference in 2000 or 2001, Escudero was an active musician in Puerto Rico.
-Also, he was somewhat of a running joke amongst musicians on the island.
-A “crazy old man” who talked about his exploits as a young man to anyone who would listen.
-Apparently, some colleagues couldn’t conceive or refused to believe that Escudero performed with the likes of Fletcher Henderson, Duke Ellington, Louis Armstrong, and others.
+Also, he was somewhat of a running joke amongst musicians on the island and seen as a “crazy old man” who talked about his exploits to anyone who would listen.
+Apparently, his colleagues couldn’t conceive or refused to believe that Escudero actually performed with jazz greats Fletcher Henderson, Duke Ellington, Louis Armstrong, and others.

 Escudero died tragically on April 10, 1970, at seventy-nine, the victim of a fire in the Roma Hotel in Old San Juan.
 He was musically active up until his death.

 Escudero can be heard on Louis Armstrong in New York (1924), Mc Kinney’s Cotton Picker’s Volume 1 (1928), Bessie Smith’s Yellow Dog Blues (as Bob Escudero), and with The Fletcher Henderson Orchestra featuring Coleman Hawkins (1923-1927) among others.